neurodata/neurodata.io/content/guides/annotate_fiji.md

     ![final area list](/static/images/help/final_area_list.png "final area list")

 9. Annotate Your Data by drawing all over it.
 You can scroll to annotate different slices in your tif.
+To add new unique annotations (with different IDs), redo steps `7` and `8`.

 10. When done, right click your canvas and select "Export" -> "Arealists as labels (tif)".